minprog/app-studio/30 Android/10 Unit 1/content.md

 ## Java labs

 Each unit contains exercises to help you master the Java language.
-It's a recap of basic object-oriented concepts like classes, instantiation etc. If you're already familiar, you should still use the lab to get acquainted to Java-specific syntax.
+This week, you'll find a recap of basic object-oriented concepts like classes and instantiation.
+If you're already familiar, you should still use the lab to get acquainted to Java-specific syntax.

 - Go to [Lab 1](https://lab.cs50.io/Vluuks/AndroidPractice/labified/Week1/Lab/).
 - Login with your GitHub credentials, which will be used to save your lab between sessions.